 Today there are more benefits than not for earning your graduate degree online.
 Not only are online programs tend to be more affordable than the same programs on campus, but they offer flexibility in learning and are career-focused meaning students can come right out of earning their degrees and into a job.
 By earning a master’s degree fully online, graduate students get the best value out of their academic experience since they often finish their degrees faster than they would on campus – especially if they enroll in an accelerated online graduate degree program – and save money by attending school fully online.

 Earning an online degree means flexibility too.
 For example, you may be interested in earning a degree from a college that is out-of-state, or that would otherwise require you to move or make a lengthy commute.
 Or perhaps the on campus classes are scheduled during your usual work hours.
 By attending graduate school online you can plan your academics around your life and schedule.

-Another main reasons students across the nation earn their master degrees online is to earn more money while employed and after college.
-According to 2013 data from the Bureau of Labor Statistics students with master degrees earned an average weekly income of $1,329 compared to $1,108 for students with bachelor degrees.
+Another main reason students across the nation earn their master’s degrees online is to earn more money while employed and after college.
+According to 2013 data from the Bureau of Labor Statistics students with a master, degrees earned an average weekly income of $1,329 compared to $1,108 for students with bachelor’s degrees.
 Students who had professional or doctorate degrees earned an average of $1,714 and $1,623 per week respectively.
 The chart below shows the difference in earnings for individuals with various levels of degrees.